 Curious to add sweet potatoes to your daily diet but not sure how?
 Sweet potatoes can be boiled, baked, or fried.
 However, different cooking methods may affect the levels of nutrients.
 Here are a few things to keep in mind while cooking and preparing sweet potatoes.

 - Stick to organic produce: If you purchase sweet potatoes from an organic farm, it is safe to cook with the peel, which is rich in antioxidants.
-However, store-bought sweet potatoes should
+However, store-bought sweet potatoes should be peeled before cooking as they may be treated with dye or wax.

 - Cook them immediately after peeling: As the flesh of these tubers darken when in contact with air and moisture, it is always better to cook them immediately after peeling or chopping.